 The term “Ford Capri Insurance“ gets a monthly search volume of between 11 – 50 , has a organic click through rate of 94% ( i.e. its a relevant term for the search) and a difficulty of 14 out of 100 so could be ranked for.
 For more information on keyword research click here

 2. On-page SEO

-On-page SEO refers to optimizing the content and HTML elements on a webpage.
+On-page SEO refers to optimising the content and HTML elements on a webpage.
 When you create content for your website (both pages and news posts), you want this content to have the maximum chance of ranking in search engines.

 This activity can be completed during a website build ( the most obvious time as the site architecture can incorporate findings from the keyword research.
 On page SEO can also be completed to existing / historic sites.
 We never cease to be amazed by the websites that we review that have very little / zero on page SEO in place.

 As this activity is completed on your website it can be completed quickly and easily and have significant impact on your Google rankings.
 Note – if your existing team / web developer haven’t suggested / implemented this then look for an alternative 3rd party to action.

 Off-page SEO helps improve your search engine rankings through tactics that aren’t implemented on your website.
 This makes the process a lot more difficult as you are looking at elements outside of your control

 Off-page techniques are normally considered as link building, but off-page SEO can also include things like building citations and promoting content via social media.
 This topic will be covered in more detail in a separate article.